 - 1. Slide the battery compartment cover away from the detector to unsnap it and lift it off.
 See Figure 3. - 2.
 Observing proper polarity, insert two 3V lithium batteries into the detector battery compartment.
-Place the ribbon over the top of the batteries and replace the battery compartment cover. - 3.
+Flip the ribbon over the top of the batteries and replace the battery compartment cover. - 3.
 Locate and record the detector serial number.
 This number is required during programming.
-See Programming the Transmitter in the Panel. - 4.
-Remove the red plastic dust cover from the detector.
+See Programming the Transmitter in the Panel. - Remove the red plastic dust cover from the detector.
 The detector is shipped with a dust cover for protection on construction sites with dusty environments. - 5.
 Test the communication between the control panel and the detector before permanently mounting the detector as follows: - Hold the detector up where you plan to install it. - Press the Test button on the detector for 4 seconds.
 The detector sends a signal to the control panel. - At the control panel, verify the signal was received and the RF signal strength is adequate.
 If no signal is received or the RF signal is low, relocate the detector and retest. - 6.
-Using the two screws and anchors provided, mount the base.
+Using the two screws and anchors provided, mount the base. - 7.
+Line up the raised tab on the lip of the detector with the slot on the lip of the mounting base.
+See Figure 4.